-- Use the most recent SEA form on the Guadalupe County Probate Court's website.
+- 1. Use the most recent SEA form on the Guadalupe County Probate Court's website.
 To increase the chances that an SEA will include all necessary information, the Court requires that applicants use the SEA form that is available on the Court's website.
 If necessary, include extra pages to provide additional information.
-The SEA must be completed by persons who have actual knowledge of the stated facts. - Cover/Information Sheet.
-Texas Rule of Civil Procedure 78a requires that a Civil Case Information Sheet, including contact information, be filed with all original applications.
-Guadalupe County Probate Court requires a Supplementary Probate Court Information Sheet.
-These "cover sheets" should be filed at the time an SEA is first filed.
-The Court will not consider an SEA unless both cover/information sheets are on file. - Death Certificate.
-The Guadalupe County Probate Court requires a death certificate to be filed with all probate applications, including SEAs.
+The SEA must be completed by persons who have actual knowledge of the stated facts. - 2.
+Death Certificate.
+The Guadalupe County Probate Court requires a death certificate to be submitted with all SEAs.
+Death certificates should be hand delivered or mailed to the clerks; or emailed to the Court Coordinator.
 An easily readable copy is fine.
-Cross out the social security number. - 4.
+Cross out the social security number. - 3.
 Cannot be filed within 30 days of Decedent's death.
-(Wait long enough to be sure you have all bills.) - 5.
+(Wait long enough to be sure you have all bills.) - 4.
 County where Decedent resided.
 An SEA should be filed in the county where Decedent resided if Decedent had a domicile or fixed place of residence in Texas.
 If that's not Guadalupe County, add facts to support venue in Guadalupe County.
-Granting an SEA is in the Court's discretion; it is unusual for the Court to approve an SEA for a Decedent who did not have a fixed place of residence in Guadalupe County. - 6.
+Granting an SEA is in the Court's discretion; it is unusual for the Court to approve an SEA for a Decedent who did not have a fixed place of residence in Guadalupe County. - 5.
 No Will.
 By statute, an SEA cannot be used where Decedent left a will.
 Applicants must swear that the Decedent died without a will.
-If Decedent had a will, you will need to use a different probate procedure. - No Administration.
-An SEA cannot be approved if a petition for the appointment of a personal representative is pending or has been granted or if it appears that an administration is needed. - 8.
-Decedent's Estate Assets. - List everything.
+If Decedent had a will, you will need to use a different probate procedure. - 6.
+No Administration.
+An SEA cannot be approved if a petition for the appointment of a personal representative is pending or has been granted or if it appears that an administration is needed.

+7. Decedent's Estate Assets.

+- List everything.
 The SEA must list all of Decedent's known estate assets not just some of them.
 Assets are any property owned that has monetary value, including cash or bank accounts, real estate, vehicles, and household furnishings. - Indicate value.
 Indicate the value of each asset as precisely as possible.
 An SEA cannot be approved with any asset of "unknown value." - Limited estate.
-The SEA must show that the total estate assets are \$50,000 or less, not including the homestead (see below) and exempt property (see below). - Provide sufficient detail.
+The SEA must show that the total estate assets are \$75,000 or less, not including the homestead (see below) and exempt property (see below). - Provide sufficient detail.
 Describe each asset with enough detail to make it clear exactly what property is being transferred by Affidavit.
 For example, give VIN numbers for cars and give the last four digits of any account numbers, along with the name of bank or other entity holding the funds.